 Check out our fun Tin Can Stilts Tutorial for a project that will keep boredom at bay all summer long!

-Hi, everyone.
-This is Heidi from One Creative Mommy.
-I’m so happy to be back with you on Juggling Act Mama.
-Today I’m sharing a tutorial for a fun classic toy — Tin Can Stilts!
+Today I'm sharing a tutorial for a fun classic toy -- Tin Can Stilts!
 My daughters took them out for a spin around the neighborhood, and all their friends wanted to give them a try.
 The best part is that they are simple to make, and they use materials that you probably have around the house already.
-It doesn’t get much better than that!
+It doesn't get much better than that!

 Ready to learn how to make them?
 The first thing you need to do is check your cupboards, because it's time to recycle!

 - 2 clean and empty tin cans (I used cans from my food storage.
 Yes, my family drinks a lot of hot cocoa!
 Coffee cans and family-sized soup cans work well for this project, too.
 The larger the can, the bigger the kid that will be able to use the stilts.)

 - Rope (I purchased 75 feet of rope at Walmart for around $6 because I needed it for some other projects.
 You can use old jump ropes if you have them.
 The length you need depends on the height of the tallest person who will use the stilts.
 I used two lengths of rope that were about 60 inches each.
 More on this later.)

 - Two C clamps (My hubby has the coolest C Clamps.
 You can open and close them with one hand!
 I love them!)

 - A piece of scrap wood

 - A power drill with a metal drill bit slightly larger than the diameter of your rope

 - A metal file

 - Wash the inside of your cans and remove the labels.
 Be extra careful with the edge where the lid was removed!